Yimo-Liu-13196/ShellHacks-2025/README.md

 A minimal OpenRouter setup that runs entirely through Google ADK is shown in `agents/general_health_agent.py`.
 It instantiates `google.adk.agents.Agent` with the `LiteLlm` bridge for the `openrouter/x-ai/grok-4-fast:free` model.

+## Local Secrets
+- Copy `.env.example` to `.env` and keep the `OPENROUTER_API_KEY` placeholder set to `Murilinhos key` until you are ready to swap in the real value.
+The `.env` file is ignored by Git so the secret never leaves your machine.